CalumBeck/BSW-Data-Course/chapter1.md

 Now that you have imported `pandas` library, we can focus on acquiring the data.
 This means pointing pandas to a data source, so it can transform it into a `DataFrame`.
 In very broad terms a DataFrame is simply a data structure with observations and variables (you can think of it as a spreadsheet with rows and columns).

 Pandas can import data from a variety of sources that include text files, databases, APIs and so on.
-For this particular project we will import a CSV (comma-separated value) file.
+For this particular project we will import a CSV (comma-separated value) file

+In Python, variables can be used to label pieces of code or values, which can then be referred to, used or changed later.
+For example 'x = 5' assigns the value of '5' to the variable 'x'.

 `@instructions`
 1) Use `pd.read_csv()` to tell Python you want to import a CSV file